SophiaKleistKarlson/language-analytics/README.md

 # language-analytics

 This repository contains my language analytics portfolio assignments.
-Please go into the seperate folders to see python scripts, requirements, bash scripts and data.
+Please enter the separate folders to see readme's, python scripts, requirements, bash scripts and data for each assignment.